historical-theology/stthomas/faith-reason-revelation/syllabus-regular-spring2024.md

 At the same time, this class is a team effort, so we all must strive to have our work to share with each other on time.
 Even one 'weak link' can tear down everyone's experience; you (as an individual student) really do matter to the class as a whole.

 With all that in mind, I have structured class assignments in such a way that there should not be any legitimate reason for anyone to make a late submission.
-Yet, for individual project submissions for which late submissions are actually viable (*as judged by me, Dr. Stephan*), I will not penalize students for late submissions.
+Most late submissions will incur a late penalty, and, occasionally, I will not be able to accept a late submission at all.

 ### Statement on Software Freedom
 I am a longtime advocate of Free Software as defined by the [Free Software Foundation](https://www.gnu.org/philosophy/free-sw.en.html).
 I encourage you to teach yourself about software freedom.
 For my part, I promise that I will never require you to use non-free software, except tools that are currently required as part of our experience at the University of St. Thomas (e.g. Microsoft Teams).
 To the contrary, whenever possible, I will encourage or require you even to submit your work in formats with open standards.